CapricanDRJ/witchers_shakespeare/index.md

 Dancing to Minos’s tune and false allies.

-Thou hast betrayed the spirit true of Watchers,
+Thou hast betrayed the spirit true of Witchers,

 Forsaking honor for a coward’s path.